happypandax/happypandax/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Issue report
 about: Are you experiencing an issue with HPX?

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
 Steps to reproduce the behavior: